Head of Department

 Where does the course lead?

-The majority of students go on to study on a one year Foundation course at an art college.
-They can then progress to a degree course in Textile Design, Fashion or Art.
+The majority of students go on to study on a one-year Foundation course at an art college.
+They can then progress to a degree course in Textile Design, Fashion, Interior Design or Art.
 In recent years some degree courses have been accepting our students without the Foundation course, but this remains the exception rather than the rule.
-Alternatively, students can combine Textile Design and/ or Fashion related courses with another subject at University such as Languages and Business.
+Alternatively, students can combine Textile Design and/ or Fashion-related courses with other subjects at University such as Languages and Business.